JP Smith (politician)

 Jean-Pierre "JP" Smith is a South African politician and Cape Town city councillor for Subcouncil 15, Ward 54.
 An area that includes Sea Point, Green Point, and Mouille Point.
 He is a member of Democratic Alliance and prior to the 2014 general elections he was tipped of as the party's candidate to lead the City's Housing portfolio.
 Since 2009 he is the mayoral committee member responsible for safety and security in the Democratic Alliance-led Cape Town city council.

-In 2021, he was elected deputy interim provincial leader of the DA in the Western Cape.
-Smith was elected as one of three deputy federal chairpersons of the party's congress in 2023.
+In May 2022, he was elected deputy interim provincial leader of the DA in the Western Cape.
+Smith was elected as one of three deputy federal chairpersons of the party's congress in April 2023.
+He was elected chairperson of the DA's Metro Region in the Western Cape in October 2023 and stood down as deputy provincial leader in November 2023.
+In 2026, Smith successfully ran for deputy chairperson of the Democratic Alliance Federal Council.

 Political career

 Smith first started his career in politics in 2000 as ward councillor for Ward 54 where one of his first issues was campaigning to demolish the wall around Graaff's Pool in Sea Point.

 In 2009 he became the head of the Security Portfolio for the City of Cape Town and led an aggressive campaign against crime and anti-social behaviour in Sea Point using a Broken Windows strategy.
 Crime had been increasing in the area throughout the 1990s but after the adoption of this approach the area saw a decline in criminal activity throughout the 2000s.

 In 2012 Smith was gagged along with other members of the mayoral committee by mayor Patricia De Lille for making comments rejecting plans to allow the Cape Town Stadium to be converted in an attempt to make it financially viable.
 The Cape Town Stadium is situated in his constituency where it has drawn criticism from local residences.